MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Streaming-Data.md

 </pre>

-<p> Session window: Are not fixed size and the windows might not overlap?
-Session window only created a new event is created (no window in moments of silence). </p>
+<b> Session window: Are not fixed size and the windows might not overlap.
+Session window only created if a new event is created (no window in moments of silence). </b>
 <pre>
 SELECT COUNT()
 FROM Input